Hash table: History

 The idea of hashing arose independently in different places.
 In January 1953, Hans Peter Luhn wrote an internal IBM memorandum that used hashing with chaining.
-Open addressing was later proposed by A. D. Linh building on Luhn's paper.
+The first example of open addressing was proposed by A. D. Linh, building on Luhn's memorandum.
 Around the same time, Gene Amdahl, Elaine M. McGraw, Nathaniel Rochester, and Arthur Samuel of IBM Research implemented hashing for the IBM 701 assembler.
-Open addressing with linear probing is credited to Amdahl, although Ershov independently had the same idea.
-The term "open addressing" was coined by W. Wesley Peterson on his article which discusses the problem of search in large files.
+Open addressing with linear probing is credited to Amdahl, although Andrey Ershov independently had the same idea.
+The term "open addressing" was coined by W. Wesley Peterson in his article which discusses the problem of search in large files.

-The first published work on hashing with chaining is credited to Arnold Dumey, who discussed the idea of using remainder module a prime as a hash function.
-The word "hashing" was first published by an article by Robert Morris.
+The first published work on hashing with chaining is credited to Arnold Dumey, who discussed the idea of using remainder modulo a prime as a hash function.
+The word "hashing" was first published in an article by Robert Morris.
 A theoretical analysis of linear probing was submitted originally by Konheim and Weiss.